Pank1-2/cse15l-lab-reports/labReport1.md

 * ```cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/``` Copies directory.
 * ```cat /home/linux/ieng6/cs15lsp23/public/hello.txt``` Prints the contents of one or more files given by the paths.

+Below is an example of how your terminal should look when testing out some of these commands!
 <img src = "total 112.png" width = '600' height ='400' >

 11. Now you know how to log into a course specific account on ```ieng6```!
 To exit the remote server in terminal you can either type ```exit``` in terminal or do Ctrl-D.